 Writer.
 Teacher.
 Speaker.
 Researcher.

-I am an Assistant Professor in the Department of English at Clark University in Massachusetts.
-I received my Ph.D. in English from Emory University in 2020 where I was also a Diversity Fellow and the James T. Laney Dissertation Fellow in the James Weldon Johnson Institute for the Study of Race and Difference.
+I use he/him pronouns and work as an Assistant Professor in the Department of English at Clark University in Massachusetts.
+I received my Ph.D. in English from Emory University in 2020 (what a year!), where I was also the Kharen Fulton Diversity Fellow and the James T. Laney Dissertation Fellow in the James Weldon Johnson Institute for the Study of Race and Difference.
 I also hold degrees from Morehouse College and the University of Houston.

 Take a look at some of my public scholarship and upcoming talks here.